 Thanks in advance.
 We love suggestions/bug reports.
 Please drop us a line at firstname.lastname@example.org

 All documentation is located here

-Keyper is published as a Docker container which can also be run using podman.
-The stack include:
+Keyper is a Docker container, which can also be run using podman.
+The stack includes:

 Any Linux server running OpenSSH 6.8 or newer should be fine.
 An SSH server that supports AuthorizedKeysCommand is needed.